 A business account also offers enhanced features such as access to website and blog URLs in profiles, so users can be directed to other platforms they might want to explore.
 In short, upgrading from a personal account to a business one gives you far more opportunities that can’t be found elsewhere.

 Linking to your blog or website will ensure that all content is original, and you’ll have access to Rich pins, Promoted Pinterest pins, and statistical data.
 With this data, you’ll be able to track the number of views and clicks on each post, as well as see which boards are the most popular among your followers.

 Create a Pinterest Business-account in 4 simple steps:

 Step 1: Create A Pinterest Business-account

-- you can add a business profile to your personal Pinterest-account
+- Connect a new business profile to your personal Pinterest-account

-- or you can convert a personal account into a business account.
+- Convert a personal account into a business account

 Step 2: Optimize your profile

 - Having an influential presence on Pinterest begins with a list of 50+ carefully chosen keywords related to your specialty.
 These search words are essential for maximizing conversions and elevating visibility in the platform’s environment.

 Once you’re navigating through, look out for auto-suggestions in the search bar – these will offer powerful insight into which terms people use most frequently as they hunt down what want/need!